lukeai-tan/nanban-requiem-orbital/README.md

 ## Tech Stack

+Our game will be developed using the following tools and technologies:

-- **Godot**
+- **Godot Engine**
+  A lightweight, open-source game engine used to build our 2D gameplay systems and visuals.

-- **Python**
+- **GDScript**
+  Godot’s built-in scripting language, ideal for rapid prototyping and implementing core game logic.

 - **C#**

 - **Piskel**
+  A free online pixel art editor used to create and animate tower, enemy, and environment sprites.

-- **GitHub**
+- **Git & GitHub**
+  Used for version control, collaboration, issue tracking, and managing the development process.

 ## Software Engineering

 To achieve our goal of Apollo 11, we plan to implement the following software engineering practices:

-1. **Encapsulation**: We will use classes to represent different entities, such as enemies, towers or stage obstacles.
+- **Encapsulation**: We will use classes to represent different entities, such as enemies, towers or stage obstacles.
-2. **Inheritance & Polymorphism**: We will create layers of abstraction using inheritance and use polymorphism to define unique methods of attack/movement for each entity.
+- **Inheritance & Polymorphism**: We will create layers of abstraction using inheritance and use polymorphism to define unique methods of attack/movement for each entity.
-3. **Composition**: We will use separate classes and interfaces to define base characteristics such as area of effect, upgrades etc and include them in entity classes.
+- **Composition**: We will use separate classes and interfaces to define base characteristics such as area of effect, upgrades etc and include them in entity classes.
-4. **Git & GitHub**: We will use Git for version control to manage code and collaborate efficiently, and GitHub will serve as the central repository.
+- **Git & GitHub**: We will use Git for version control to manage code and collaborate efficiently, and GitHub will serve as the central repository.
-5. **Code Documentation**: We will write clear, consistent documentation for all code.
+- **Code Documentation**: We will write clear, consistent documentation for all code.